Convergence to Utility Maximization and the Indifference Hypothesis: Summary and Discussion

-As far as specific rationality principles are concerned, analysing subjects' deferring behaviour (equivalently, conformity with the Decisiveness axiom) in our free-/non-forced choice experiment reveals that such decisions are made by a sizeable minority of 15-16\% participants, and they are persistent across rounds and relatively predictable in their occurrence.
-Indeed, in line with intuition and the decision-difficulty theoretical channel to choice avoidance/deferral that has been suggested and documented in the existing literature, deferrals tend to occur at menus that are more complex than others, either because they lack a (first-/second-order) stochastically dominant lottery or because, in addition, they present information in a complicated way.
-Considering that deferring in this experiment comes with a positive expected cost for subjects, the ensuing violations of the Decisiveness axiom cannot be attributed to indifference but would be better thought of as being caused by incomplete preferences or complexity-aversion considerations.
+As far as specific rationality principles are concerned, subjects' violations of all axioms except Decisiveness exhibited a steady decline over the course of the experiment.
+Notably, however, despite there being only 1 and 3 pairs of menus, respectively, where violations of the Independence and Stability of Attitudes to Risk (StAR) axioms could be observed in any one round (as opposed to 20 such pairs for the Contraction Consistency axiom, for example), 25\% and 26\% of all subjects still violated the strict-preference versions of these axioms in the fifth round.
+Unlike many tests of Independence in the literature that revolve around patterns inspired by the Allais-paradox, ours does not involve probabilities near or equal to one or zero in any of the lotteries involved.
+Instead, it features the novelty whereby each of the relevant two binary menus contains lotteries not ranked by SOSD, hence representing a decision with difficult trade-offs.

-Subjects' violations of all other axioms exhibited a steady decline over the course of the experiment.
-Notably, however, despite there being only 1 and 3 pairs of menus, respectively, where violations in the Independence and Stability of Attitudes to Risk (StAR) axioms could be observed in any one round (as opposed to 20 such pairs for the Contraction Consistency axiom, for example), 25\% and 26\% of all subjects still violated the strict-preference versions of these axioms in the fifth round.
-Unlike many tests of Independence in the literature that revolve around patterns inspired by the Allais-paradox, ours does not involve probabilities near/equal to one or zero in any of the lotteries involved.
-Instead, it features the novelty whereby each of the relevant two binary menus contains lotteries that are not ranked by second-order stochastic dominance, thereby representing a decision with difficult trade-offs.
+On the other hand, analysing subjects' deferring behaviour (equivalently, conformity with the Decisiveness axiom) reveals that: (i) such decisions are made by a sizeable minority of 15-16\% participants; (ii) they are persistent across rounds and relatively predictable in their occurrence; (iii) in line with intuition and the decision-difficulty theoretic channel to choice avoidance/deferral that has been suggested and documented in the existing literature, they tend to occur at menus that are more complex than others, either because they lack a (first-/second-order) stochastically dominant lottery or because they present information in a complicated way.
+Considering that deferring in this experiment comes with a positive expected cost for subjects, the ensuing violations of the Decisiveness axiom cannot be attributed to indifference but would be better thought of as being caused by incomplete or imprecise preferences, or complexity-aversion considerations.